Authentication and Apostille of Documents

 See the following link to see what countries have ratified the 1961 Hague Convention on the legalisation foreign documents: Hague Convention Countries

-Company Bureau can assist you with the apostille of documents for an Irish Company in just 1-2 working days.
+Company Bureau can assist you with the apostille or notarisation of documents for an Irish Company in just 1-2 working days.
 We can also assist with arranging other certified documents such as those certified by the Companies Registration Office in Ireland and also arranging Notary certification of documents.
 We also have an in-house Commissioner for Oaths who can certify most documents for you.